patcon/polis-client/python/README.md

-# python-polis-client
+# polis-client-py

-This is a stub of a Python client for communicating with a Polis server API.
+An unofficial Python API client for communicating with any Polis servers.

 It will start off as read-only, but I intend to add helpers for handling POST requests via xid, and maybe jwt.